Edward Blake: Ireland

 In the 1892 election, Blake entered the British House of Commons as an Irish Nationalist Member of Parliament (MP) for the constituency of South Longford in the midlands of Ireland.
 In 1895, he was appointed to the Royal Commission on the Financial Relations between Great Britain and Ireland, which reported in 1896.

-He continued to serve as MP until 1907 when he resigned following a stroke and retired to Canada.
+Laurier sought several times for Blake's return to Canada by offering him nominations for the Supreme Court and other judicial appointments.
+However, Blake felt committed to his new role and was particularly committed to home rule in Ireland.
+His idea of an Irish nation state within a federal empire met with little support.

+In May 1907 he suffered a stroke and was partially paralyzed on the left side of his body.
+He left the British House of Commons in August 1907 upon his appointment as the Steward of the Chiltern Hundreds (a sinecure office used to effect resignation) and retired to Canada.

 Contributions to Canadian federalism

-He is perhaps best remembered for the arguments he made to the Judicial Committee of the Privy Council in favour of the Provinces in interpreting the British North America Act.
-In 1888 he argued the case of St. Catherines Milling v.
-The Queen, where the federal government was claiming the right to issue timber licenses.
-This speech was quoted in its entirety in the 1960 report of the Quebec Royal Commission of Inquiry on Constitutional Problems, which influenced many Quebecers including René Lévesque:
+He is perhaps best remembered for the arguments that he made to the Judicial Committee of the Privy Council in favour of the Provinces in interpreting the British North America Act.
+In 1888, he argued the case of St. Catharines Milling v.
+The Queen in which the federal government was claiming the right to issue timber licenses.
+This speech was quoted in its entirety in the 1960 report of the Quebec Royal Commission of Inquiry on Constitutional Problems, which influenced many Quebecers, including René Lévesque:

-He won the case and the Privy Council consistently afterwards took the side of the provinces.
+He won the case, and the Privy Council consistently afterwards took the side of the provinces.